oroinc/documentation/user_guide/navigation/intro_nav_user_menu.rst

 My User
 -------

-This link opens your user profile that is described in the :ref:`corresponding section <user-guide-getting-started-my-user-overview>` of the *Log In, View Your User Page, and Set Up Your Profile* guide.
+This link opens your user profile.
+See the :ref:`My User <doc-my-user-view-page>` page description.

 My Emails
 ---------